 May 17, 2017

-We are overjoyed to announce the location of our next church plant: Madison, Wisconsin!
+We are overjoyed to announce our next Anglican church plant, Christ Church Madison, located in Madison, Wisconsin!
+Dn.
 Scott Cunningham, our first-ever Pastoral Resident, will be leading the plant as the head pastor.
+Dn.
 Scott has been training over the past year in an intensive residency program intended to immerse him in what it means to lead a Revival of Word and Sacrament infused by the Holy Spirit.
 Serving as a preacher, worship leader, and small groups coordinator, he has served on two staff teams, both at Church of the Resurrection and at our most recent church plant, City of Light Anglican in Aurora.

-Scott and his wife Marissa, who has served consistently with our worship ministry, will move to Madison with their son James (and Baby Boy #2, on the way!) in Fall 2017, with the hope to launch the church plant in Fall 2018.
+Dn.
+Scott and his wife Marissa, who has served consistently with our worship ministry, will move to Madison with their son James (and Baby Boy ;#2, on the way!) in Fall 2017, with the hope to launch the church plant in Fall 2018.
 Read more from them below!

 Ever since we joined Resurrection, God has knit our hearts to her vision of planting a revival of Word and Sacrament, infused by the Holy Spirit.
 We have leaned into that vision over the past few years, and now are compelled to go out from the Cathedral in order to build the Church in the broader Midwest.